 If you’ve experienced a power outage, ESB Networks’ Fault Logging system allows you to check the status of your exact address.
 You just have to enter your MPRN (which is an 11-digit number written on your electricity bill) or account reference number, name and phone number to get an update this way.

 ESB also provides updates and estimated restore times on its PowerCheck map and via its PowerCheck app, which is available on Android and iOS.
 This is another good place to get a sense of how long you’re likely to be without electricity.

 You should also keep an eye on ESB Networks’ Twitter account, where you can tweet specific questions and get live updates.

 In the case of an emergency, you can phone ESB Networks on 1850 372 999 or +353 21 238 2410.

-Thankfully, severe weather events like Storm Ali are a novelty in Ireland and they usually pass quickly.
-But if you do happen to suffer a power outage follow the tips above, try to stay calm and remember to check on your neighbours.
+Thankfully, severe weather events are still a novelty in Ireland and they usually pass quickly.
+But if you do happen to suffer a power outage follow the tips above, try to stay calm and remember to check on your neighbours if possible.
 And most important of all, stay safe and keep up-to-date with the latest weather and travel advice from the likes of Met Eireann and the AA.